ThangaAyyanar/Learning-Adventure/Exploring Binary World/Week 1/README.md

   - Try to break the IOLI crackme 0x00 (.exe) in Windows using r2
 - Use GHIDRA instead of radare2
   - [Video on using Ghidra for Reversing crackMe](https://www.youtube.com/watch?v=6p5Qviusskk)

+## Questions
+- Double value in the memory is different from float value, ArtikBlue article 2.

 ## CheatSheet
 - [Radare 2 cheatsheet](https://github.com/radareorg/radare2/blob/master/doc/intro.md)